-An on-going process, in accordance with the guidance of the Turnbull Committee on internal control, has been established for identifying, evaluating and managing the significant risks faced by the Group, including the Company, and this has been in place for the year under review and up to the date of approval of the Annual Report and Financial Statements.
+An on-going process, in accordance with the guidance of the Turnbull Committee on internal control, has been established for identifying, evaluating and managing the significant risks faced by the Group and this has been in place for the year under review and up to the date of approval of the annual report and financial statements.
 Strategic, financial, commercial, operational, social, environmental and ethical risks fall within the scope of this process.
 The process is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable, not absolute, assurance against material misstatement or loss.

-The Group has comprehensive and well-defined control policies with clear structures, delegated authority levels and accountabilities.
+The Group has comprehensive and well defined control policies with clear structures, delegated authority levels and accountabilities.

-In 2015/16 the Group has reviewed the effectiveness of its risk management process, to ensure that it is comprehensive, integrated, proactive and based on constant monitoring of business risk.
-All risks are managed at the appropriate level through the risk register hierarchy and stated controls, owners and action plans where necessary.
+The Group's risk management process aims to be comprehensive, systematic and continuous, and based on constant monitoring of business risk.
 The key features of the process include the following:

-- the key risks facing the Group and Company are identified through the a clear risk assessment matrix, and recorded in the strategic risk register; - the Risk Committee reviews all movements in strategic risk as well as considering the adequacy of the controls in place to mitigate strategic risks to risk appetite; - risk registers are maintained by individual business units, with clear allocation of management responsibility for risk identification, recording, analysis and control; - risk assessment is completed with use of strategic risk impact and probability scales and results plotted to enable prioritised action; - key risk indicators are used to monitor changes in risk position; - individual business units and KMT meets quarterly to review the Group's strategic risk position in detail and carry out a PESTLE analysis (political, economic, social, technological, legal and environmental) at least annually; - the Audit Committee reviews and monitors the effectiveness of the risk management process, systems, controls and resources on behalf of Yorkshire Water: - the internal audit department provides objective assurance and advice on risk management and control, and monitors the risk management process with an update on the risk and assurance position provided to each Audit Committee meeting.
+- The principal risks facing the Group are identified and recorded in a strategic risk register aligned to business unit risk registers.
+All risks are managed at an appropriate level through the risk register hierarchy and have stated controls, owners and action plans where necessary.
+There is clear allocation of management responsibility for risk identification, recording, analysis and control; - Risk assessment is completed with the use of strategic risk impact and probability scales and results plotted to enable prioritised action; - Risks are monitored for any increases or decreases in risk position taking into account internal and external factors and appropriate treatment plans in place.
+All movements in strategic risk position are reported to the executive management team known as Kelda Management Team (KMT) monthly; - KMT meet quarterly to review the Group's strategic risk position in detail and carry out a PESTLE analysis (political, economic, social, technological, legal and

+Kelda Eurobond Co Limited Corporate Governance Report

+- environmental).
+This acts as a prompt for KMT to discuss, assess and develop action plans relating to external trends, issues or opportunities; - The Group Audit Committee reviews and monitors the effectiveness of the risk management process, systems, controls and resources on behalf of the board.
+Anthony Rabin as the chairman of the Group Audit Committee reports to the Kelda Holdings Ltd board; - Business units are required to report annually on principal business risks and the operation of control mechanisms; and - The internal audit department provides objective assurance and advice on risk management and control, and monitors the risk management process.
+An update on the risk and assurance position is provided at each audit committee meeting.

-During the reporting year, the Committee reviewed the effectiveness of the risk management process, the effectiveness of internal audit and the effectiveness of the external audit process on behalf of the Group.
-The Committee has also separately considered the control environment and control activities which the Board can rely on for disclosures in this report.
+During the reporting year, the Group Audit Committee reviewed the effectiveness of the risk management process, the effectiveness of internal audit and the effectiveness of the external audit process on behalf of the Group.
+The Committee has also separately considered the control environment and control activities, which the Board can rely on for disclosures in the Annual Report.

-In addition to the process outlined above, the Group is also subject to: independent internal and external audits which were reported to the executive team and the committees; an extensive budget and target-setting process; a quarterly reporting and forecasting process reviewing performance against agreed objectives; appropriate delegated authority levels; established financial policies and procedures; and other risk management policies and procedures such as health and safety and environmental policies.
+In addition to the process outlined above, the Group is also subject to: independent external audits which were reported to the executive team and the Group Audit Committee; an extensive budget and target-setting process; a quarterly reporting and forecasting process reviewing performance against agreed objectives; appropriate delegated authority levels; established financial policies and procedures; and other risk management policies and procedures such as health and safety and environmental policies.